Search

 Arriving in Malaysia by plane

-There are several airports in Malaysia, many of them located in the most popular tourist cities.
 This is the case with Kuala Lumpur Airport or Penang Airport.
-Although both receive international flights, it is likely that you will land at Kuala Lumpur airport as it is the one with connections to countries outside Asia.
+Both receive international flights.
+You will likely land at Kuala Lumpur airport as it is the one with connections to countries outside Asia.

 • London (Malaysia Airlines)